Peter Dowding: Later life

-After leaving parliament, he was admitted as a solicitor in New South Wales and was a partner in Briggs Paul Dowding in Sydney from 1992 to 1994 and a managing partner of DCH Legal Group in Perth from 1993 to 1996.
+After leaving parliament, Dowding was admitted to the bar in New South Wales.
+He was a partner in Briggs Paul Dowding in Sydney from 1992 to 1994, and a managing partner of DCH Legal Group in Perth from 1993 to 1996.
 Since 1996, he has practiced family law.
 In 2002, he was appointed as Senior Counsel in Western Australia.
 He was a recipient of a Centenary Medal in 2003.

-At some point, Dowding divorced his third wife and on Boxing Day 2004, he married for the fourth time at the Round House.
+Dowding divorced his third wife and on Boxing Day 2004, he married for the fourth time at the Round House in Fremantle.